tw4l/METSFlask/README.md

 * `flask run`

 ## To Do
-* Add info about preservation derivative to detail page
+* Add info about preservation derivative to detail page?
 * Style
 * Test
 * Deploy